Asabeneh/30-Days-Of-Python/readme10-12.md

 print(sum_all_nums(2, 3, 5))

 ```
-### Function with default parameter and arbitrary number of parameters
+### Default and arbitrary number of parameters in function
 ```py
 def generate_groups (team,*args):
     print(team)